Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Application to fair division

-In the general case, there may be several different minimum-weight envy-free matchings, and step \ref{step:sp-efm} returns one of them, in a way that may depend on the agents' order.
-Therefore, to preserve symmetry, care must be taken to ensure that the agents' values are not sensitive to the minimum-weight matching selected.
-Note that all these minimum-weight matchings have the same set $X_M$ of matched agents --- it is exactly the set $X_L$ defined by the unique partition of Theorem \ref{thm:structure}.
-Moreover, by the determination of edge weights, all these matchings have the same set $Y_M$ of matched pieces.
+In the general case, there may be several different minimum-cost envy-free matchings, and step \ref{step:sp-efm} returns one of them, in a way that may depend on the agents' order.
+Therefore, to preserve symmetry, care must be taken to ensure that the agents' values are not sensitive to the minimum-cost matching selected.
+Note that all these minimum-cost matchings have the same set $X_M$ of matched agents --- it is exactly the set $X_L$ defined by the unique partition of Theorem \ref{thm:structure}.
+Moreover, by the determination of edge costs, all these matchings have the same set $Y_M$ of matched pieces.
 So the sets $X_M$ and $Y_M$ are uniquely determined by the valuations; only the pairing of agents in $X_M$ with pieces in $Y_M$ is not uniquely determined and must be handled in the following steps.

 Consider first the set $X_Y$ defined in step \ref{step:sp-give}.
 Note that it contains at least one agent --- the agent responsible to the lexicographically-smallest partition selected in step \ref{step:sp-lex} (in Figure \ref{fig:symmetric-algorithm}, the set $X_Y$ contains the two agents with weight 1).
 By envy-freeness of $M$, all agents in $X_Y$ are matched by $M$.
-By the determination of edge weights, all minimum-weight envy-free matchings $M'$ in $G$ have the same set $N_{M'}(X_Y)$, i.e., in all these matchings, the same pieces are allocated to the agents in $X_Y$.
+By the determination of edge costs, all minimum-cost envy-free matchings $M'$ in $G$ have the same set $N_{M'}(X_Y)$, i.e., in all these matchings, the same pieces are allocated to the agents in $X_Y$.
 Since all agents in $X_Y$ value all pieces in $Y$ at exactly $1$, it is possible to give each agent in $X_Y$ an arbitrary piece in $N_M(X_Y)$, for example, based on the agents' indices.
 This arbitrary choice does not affect the value of any agent; all agents in $X_Y$ are treated symmetrically.